MuwaffaqImam/bye-bye-localization/README.md

 # Bye Bye Localization 👋
-its Just a Simple `Text` widget That will provide fast translation for any text. it can translate to more than 56 languages.
+Its just a simple `Text` widget that will provide fast translation for any text. it supports 59 languages.

-No more Localization boring configuration files, all you have to do is change your old `Text()` widget to `TranslatedText()` and enjoy the sweet sweet life without Localization
+No more boring Localization configuration files, all you have to do is change your old `Text()` widget to `TranslatedText()` and enjoy the sweet sweet life without Localization

 ## Demo 📹